 They focus on the big picture rather than every tiny detail.

-INTPs are usually very logical and effective thinkers.
-They enjoy having a complete picture of an issue before being ready to share their opinions or take action.
+INTPs are usually very logical and sharp thinkers.
+They like to have a complete picture of an issue before sharing their opinions or taking action.

-INTPs often enjoy dissecting large ideas or objects to examine individual components and see how things fit and function together.
-They express this by trying to understand how everything works.
+INTPs often enjoy dissecting ideas or objects to see how the parts fit and function together — driven by a deep curiosity about how everything works.

 INTPs prefer to spend most of their time alone due to their introverted nature.
-When around many people, INTPs may feel the need to be on their own to recharge and find balance.
-Unlike extroverts, who derive energy from interacting with a wide group of people, introverts must expend energy in social situations.
+When around many people, INTPs may feel the need to be on their own to recharge.
+Unlike extroverts, who gain energy from social interactions, introverts find that such situations drain them.

 While they may be reserved among people they do not know well, INTPs are typically warm and friendly with their close group of family and friends.
 They sometimes appear detached and aloof, as INTPs enjoy solitude and deep thinking.

 People with this personality type can get lost in their thoughts, losing track of the outside world from time to time.
-Their high emphasis on logic can make it difficult for them not to correct others in situations where people present irrational or illogical arguments.
-INTPs are also very hard to convince, relying on their own minds rather than others.
+Their strong emphasis on logic makes it hard for them to hold back when others present irrational or illogical arguments.
+INTPs are also very hard to convince, relying on their own reasoning rather than the opinions of others.
 They enjoy ideas, valuing intelligence and knowledge.

 INTPs tend to be easygoing and tolerant in social situations.
 However, they may become adamant when their beliefs are challenged.

 INTPs often succeed in scientific careers, enjoying theoretical and abstract concepts.
 They can be very independent, placing great importance on personal freedom and autonomy.
-They are logical with strong reasoning skills but are also able to think creatively.
+They combine logic and strong reasoning with creative thinking.

-INTPs may occasionally be irritated by authority figures, especially those who, in their opinion, try to suppress their ability to think and act independently.
+INTPs may occasionally be irritated by authority figures, especially those they feel are trying to suppress their independent thinking.
 Because of this, INTPs usually work best in careers with flexibility and independence.

 INTPs tend to value intelligence more than anything else, gradually building friendships.
 Shared interests are one of the best ways to form strong relationships with these individuals.
-Although this approach often leads to fewer friendships, INTPs are typically very close with their good friends.
+Although this approach often leads to fewer friendships, INTPs are typically very close with the friends they do have.

-Keep in mind that people with the INTP personality type may not be the best at dealing with excessive emotions, but they enjoy connecting through deep conversations and shared passions.
+Keep in mind that people with the INTP personality type may not be the best at dealing with strong emotional displays, but they enjoy connecting through deep conversations and shared passions.

-Encourage your child to develop their intellectual interests and look for situations that can help them develop friendships.
+Encourage your child to develop their intellectual interests and look for situations that can help them make friends.
 This may be an area where your child struggles, but interacting with other children who share the same interests may help.

-If your child is an INTP, it is important to remember they tend to respond better to logic and reason than to emotions.
+If your child is an INTP, remember that they tend to respond better to logic than to emotional appeals.

 They often hold back until they feel another person is worthy of hearing their innermost thoughts and feelings, even in romantic relationships.
 Be honest.
 INTPs also struggle to share their feelings, so you may have to pay attention to the subtle signals your partner sends.
-You may need to be very straightforward about what you need and expect in this regard, as INTPs do not understand other people's emotional needs.
+You may need to be very straightforward about what you need and expect, as INTPs often don't pick up on other people's emotional needs.